jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

 I had a group titled »repetitive and manually«.
-This could be easily renamed into a meaningful principle: »repetitive and ‘ do-it-manually’ tasks are tedious«.
+This could be easily renamed into a meaningful principle: »repetitive and ›do-it-manually‹ tasks are tedious«.
 By just adding the users view (»are tedious«) the title became a useful principle for design.